 A hip pinning is a type of surgery to fix a broken (fractured) hip.
 Another name for hip pinning is fracture repair and internal fixation.
-Hip pinning uses pins, screws, or plates to help hold broken bones together so they can heal correctly.
+Hip pinning uses pins, screws, nails, or plates to help hold broken bones together so they can heal correctly.

 Your thighbone (femur) meets with your pelvis at your hip joint.
 This joint is called a ball-and-socket joint.
 The socket is a cup-shaped structure on your pelvis called the acetabulum.
 The ball, or head, is the rounded upper end of your femur.
 Cushions of tough flexible tissue (cartilage) protect the inside of the acetabulum and the surface of the head.
 A fluid-filled capsule surrounds the joint.
 A neck connects the head of your femur to its long shaft.
-At the top of shaft, just before the neck, is a bump called the greater trochanter.
+At the top of the shaft, just before the neck, is a bump called the greater trochanter.
 A smaller bump, called the lesser trochanter, sticks out from the underside of the area where the shaft and neck meet.

 A hip fracture is a break in the upper part of your thighbone.
 It may include the top of the shaft, the neck, or the head.